RyotaMitaraiWeb/Flashcards-Service/src/modules/decks/README.md

   ],
   "description": "your_description",
-  "authorId": 0, // this will be the author's account ID "bookmark": false // true if the user has bookmarked the deck }
+  "authorId": 0, // this will be the author's account ID "bookmark": false, // true if the user has bookmarked the deck "createdAt": 0, // date
+  "updatedAt": 0 // date
+}
 ```